fwcd/pandiag/README.md

 - Mermaid (output only)

 > [!IMPORTANT]
-> The tool is highly experimental and can currently only parse/represent/format a small subset of diagrams.
+> The tool is highly experimental and can currently only parse/represent/format a small subset of diagrams in the aforementioned formats.
+More formats are planned.

 ## Examples